As detailed in the application materials, a completed application to any of Penn Law’s Graduate Programs must include the items listed below.

 Application Fee Payment

 LLM and LLCM applicants must pay the $80 fee through LSAC.
-Applicants granted an extension to apply after December 15 will be required to pay a $100 application fee (regular application fee of $80 plus a $20 late fee.)
+Applicants granted an extension to apply after December 15 will be required to pay a $110 application fee (regular application fee of $85 plus a $25 late fee, which is automatically assessed by LSAC for all applications submitted after December 15.)
 Request a deadline extension.

 The application fee may, in exceptional cases, be reduced or waived at the discretion of the Graduate Programs Admissions Committee.
 Candidates requesting a fee waiver or reduction should do so by submitting a request using our online form.